Published September 2015, updated June 2019

 Your customers want to hear from you.
 Seventy percent of people subscribe to emails from their favorite brands.
 Once they’ve subscribed, it’s your job to deliver, creating email newsletters that excite, delight, and ultimately deliver ROI.

-Follow the tips in this post, to create email newsletters that your subscribers want to read.
+Follow the tips in this post, (and this one) to create email newsletters that your subscribers want to read.